An Archbishop told a Jesuit school to fire a gay teacher. They said no

 The conflict pits the Jesuits, an order of priests known for educating generations of Catholics, against the church's powerful hierarchy.
 It's also the latest battle between Catholic schools who want to employ gay and lesbian teachers against bishops who insist that all employees toe the line on Catholic doctrine.

 What makes this conflict unusual is that Jesuits and their schools enjoy a degree of independence from the church hierarchy.
-In contrast to other Catholic schools forced to fire gay teachers, the Jesuits rejected Archbishop Charles Thompson's request to remove the teacher.
+In contrast to other Catholic schools forced to fire gay teachers, the Jesuits rejected Thompson's request to remove the teacher.

 "It is rare for a Catholic institution not only to side with its LGBT faculty members, but also do so in the face of such fierce opposition from a bishop," said the Rev. James Martin, a Jesuit priest and author of "Building a Bridge: How the Catholic Church and the LGBT Community Can Enter into a Relationship of Respect, Compassion, and Sensitivity."